-4.1 Assessing impacts of dredging and coralsGo back to program
+4.1 Assessing impacts of dredging on coralsGo back to program

 Information from several major dredging projects was used to describe sediment particle sizes in the water column/seabed, suspended sediment concentrations at different temporal scales during natural and dredging-related turbidity events, and changes in light quantity/quality underneath plumes.
 These conditions differ considerably from those used in past laboratory studies of the effects of sediments on corals.